McDowell High School (Pennsylvania): Renovations

-The Millcreek Township School Board has been in talks since 2009 for renovations to the McDowell property.
+The Millcreek Township School Board had been in talks since 2009 about renovations to the McDowell property.
 In December 2011, the school board announced four possible options for renovation, ranging in cost from $80 million to $100 million.
-The board has decided to create a new practice field for football.
+The board decided to create a new practice field for football.

 On July 31, 2012, by a vote of 8–1, the Millcreek Township School Board voted in favor of consolidating both McDowell Senior High and McDowell Intermediate at cost of $110 million.
-During the meeting, school board members voted 6–3 in favor of moving Gus Anderson Field to the east side of Caughey Road, despite major student complaints for air condition.
+During the meeting, school board members voted 6–3 in favor of moving Gus Anderson Field (now called James Connor Field) to the east side of Caughey Road, despite major student complaints for air condition.

 On February 7, 2013, the superintendent of Millcreek, Michael Golde, announced he was taking a medical leave and stepping down from his position.
 One week later, the school board announced plans for a new McDowell were being scaled back, due to the high cost of the building.

 In late February and early March, it was revealed the school district was between $6 million and $9 million in debt.
 The final announced total was $8.8 million, as of April 12, 2013.
 Due to the budget shortfall, the Millcreek Township School District announced the closure of two elementary schools, which officially ended the McDowell renovation project.

-In March 2014, the Millcreek School Board approved nearly 2.4 million dollars to a renovation to the high school.
+In March 2014, the Millcreek School Board approved nearly $2.4 million for a renovation to the high school.
 There were renovations to the field, lockers and windows.

+In 2024, a $37.5 million renovation project began that focused on updating the school’s infrastructure, with air conditioning, library and cafeteria, and classroom.
+Remodeling focused mainly on McDowell South.
+McDowell South also remodeled its old and unused auditorium into the new “McDowell Innovation Commons”.

+In early 2026, Millcreek Township School District announced a $19.5 million renovation called the McDowell Athletic Complex (MAC) Project that seeks a total overhaul of McDowells athletic complex.
+It seeks to improve the student walkway between the two schools, upgrades to James Connor Field (previously called Gus Anderson Field but renamed to honor James Connor, a McDowell graduate) and the practice field.

+Campus Unification

+In 2026, McDowell Senior High School and McDowell Intermediate High School unified into a single campus.
+Campus leadership now includes one principal, one associate principal, and four assistant principals.
+The change was driven by years of discussion, and also for better leadership, consistency, and policy making for the buildings.
+The change took effect in the 2026-2027 school year.